Holocaust and Genocide Studies, Certificate

 Certificate Awarded: Holocaust and Genocide Studies (Certificate)

-The graduate certificate in Holocaust and genocide studies recognizes the importance of studying the Holocaust and other acts of genocide in order to give students the necessary contextualization to educate others while offering ideas about representation, memorialization and commemoration.
-The certificate provides graduate students with the theoretical and historiographical grounding for understanding the Holocaust as a watershed event and using it as a lens to examine other genocides in world history.
+The graduate certificate program in Holocaust and genocide studies recognizes the importance of studying the Holocaust and other acts of genocide in order to give students the necessary contextualization to educate others while offering ideas about representation, memorialization and commemoration.
+The certificate provides graduate students with the theoretical and historiographical grounding for understanding the Holocaust as a defining event and using it as a lens through which to examine other genocides in world history.
 Students analyze these acts in research seminars and engage in interdisciplinary explorations of genocides and their representations in society, examining oral histories and material culture.

 Degree Requirements